 - Struvite stones: Struvite stones are caused by infections, especially those that occur in the urinary tract.

-- Uric acid stones: The existence of uric acid stones is directly connected to lack of water consumption, excess sweating, and dehydration.
+- Uric acid stones: The existence of uric acid stones is directly connected to the lack of water consumption, excess sweating, and dehydration.
 Consuming large amounts of protein or a general high protein diet can also be a contributory factor.